neurodebian/neurodebian/sphinx/index.rst

 ==========================

 The easiest way to use this repository is to download an APT-configuration file (`sources.list`).
-Simply click on the name of your target distribution/release and save the downloaded file in the `/etc/apt/sources.list.d/` directory on your system (depending on the browser, you might have to right-click and choose 'save as').
-Saving files in this directory will require superuser privileges, therefore you should probably download the file into a temporary directory and subsequently move it into `/etc/apt/sources.list.d/`.
-APT-configurations are available for the following releases:
+Simply choose your target distribution/release and download the configuration for a mirror close to you (depending on your browser, you might have to right-click and choose 'save as').
+Once downloaded, put the file in the `/etc/apt/sources.list.d/` directory on your system.
+Moving files in this directory will require superuser privileges, therefore you should probably download the file into a temporary directory and subsequently move it into `/etc/apt/sources.list.d/`.
+APT-configurations are available for the following releases and repository mirrors:

 .. include:: sources_lists